 WHAT IS CIRCLING?

-Circling is THE SIMPLE PRACTICE OF COMMUNICATING IN THE ROUND.
+Circling is a SIMPLE PRACTICE OF COMMUNICATING IN THE ROUND.

 a group of people come together with intention, sit in a circle, pass a talking piece where one person speaks at a time and share their stories.